lawiz22/AI-Lawiz-Media-Gen/README.md

   - **Clothes & Object Extractor:** AI automatically detects clothing items or objects and generates professional "product shots" on a clean white background.
   - **Pose Extractor:** Utilizes MediaPipe for accurate pose detection, generating a ControlNet-compatible JSON skeleton.
 A robust 'Pose Transfer' AI technique applies the pose to various stylized mannequins.
   - **Font Extractor:** Identifies a font style from an image and generates a full A-Z, 0-9 character chart.
-- **Video & Color Utilities:** dfdf
+- **Media Tools:** A suite of utilities for processing images and videos.
-  - **Frame Extractor:** Upload any video to select and save any frame as a high-quality JPEG.
+  - **Frame Extractor:** Upload any video to scrub through the timeline, step frame-by-frame, and save any frame as a high-quality JPEG.
-  - **Color Palette Extractor:** Upload an image to automatically extract a beautiful color palette, which can be refined with an eyedropper and saved to the library.
+  - **Color Palette Extractor:** Upload an image to automatically extract a beautiful color palette.
+You can refine the palette using an interactive eyedropper and save it to your library for use in other tools.
+  - **Resize & Crop:** A fully interactive tool to resize images with a slider and crop them using a visual, draggable selection box with optional aspect ratio constraints.

 ### 6. Hybrid Local & Cloud Library
 - **Persistent Local Storage:** Save any generated item to a persistent local library in your browser (IndexedDB) for fast access.